LukoJohnson/alltheguides/docs/atm9/faq.md

 		Flight is disabled in certain dimensions (**The Other**, **Blue Skies**, and **Twilight Forest**), to add more difficulty towards progression.
 If you dislike this change, it can be disabled in `worldName/serverconfig/noflyzone.snbt`

 ???+ Warning "Technical FAQs"
 	???
+Question "I can't complete '`name of quest`' even though I fufilled the requirements?"
+		You can edit quests in the bottom right of the quest screen and then r-click the broken quest and force complete it.

+	???
 Question "I have my chunks force loaded, but they don't run when I'm logged off."
 		1. Press ++m++ to open the map.
 		2. Press ++ctrl+s++ to open the server settings (requires OP).